 The South Island, one of New Zealand’s two main islands, is home to the majority of its peaks, making up around a third of the country’s hilly terrain.
 A sizable volcanic plateau can be seen in the North Island’s centre.
 What are New Zealand’s tallest mountains, then?
 18 mountains are taller than 9,800 feet in the Southern Alps Range, which spans around 310 miles in the South Island.
 This includes the tallest peak in New Zealand.

 In addition, they are dispersed throughout both the North and South Islands, with the Southern Alps, which are the most prominent mountain range in the country, covering sixty per cent of the South Island.
-The Southern Alps are spectacular mountain range that may be found on the western side of the South Island and extends for distance of 310 miles (500 kilometres).
-The range was formed as result of the collision of two tectonic plates, namely the Pacific and the Australian, which the country is situated on.
-The Pacific Ring of Fire is an area that is well-known for its high levels of tectonic activity, and the Southern Alps are component of that zone.
+The Southern Alps are a spectacular mountain range that may be found on the western side of the South Island and extends for a distance of 310 miles (500 kilometres).
+The range was formed as a result of the collision of two tectonic plates, namely the Pacific and the Australian, which the country is situated on.
+The Pacific Ring of Fire is an area that is well-known for its high levels of tectonic activity, and the Southern Alps are a component of that zone.
 Towering peaks, glaciers, and alpine lakes are some of the features that contribute to the breathtaking and attractive panorama that it provides.
 The Southern Alps are home to several New Zealand’s tallest summits, including the world-famous Mount Cook, which is located along the range.
-Mountaineers, hikers, and people who are passionate about nature come from all over the world to visit this mountain range because it provides diverse selection of opportunities for outdoor activities and spectacular views.
+Mountaineers, hikers, and people who are passionate about nature come from all over the world to visit this mountain range because it provides a diverse selection of opportunities for outdoor activities and spectacular views.

 1. Aoraki / Mount Cook